junzmint/happy-meow-day/README.md

 ### Suggestions and improvements welcome!
 Potential enhancements:
 - 🔊 Add sound effects/music
-- 🏆 High score system
+- 🏆 High score system (Use a JSON or TXT file)
-- 🎚️ Difficulty levels
+- 🎚️ Difficulty levels (Change time, obstacles, bomb, ...)
-- ✨ New power-ups/collectibles
+- ✨ New power-ups/collectibles (Plus more time, jump through the tree, eat all the fish nearby, ...)

 ### How to contribute ?
 1. Fork the repository